mbari-org/deepsea-ai/docs/commands/monitor.md

 The Elastic Cluster scales up and down based on the number of videos in the queue.
 The default is 6 videos.

 **Please ask if you need to increase the number of videos that can be processed in parallel.**

-### Need more?
-If you want to see more detail with the monitor command, please submit a github issue with a request to add more detail to the monitor command.
-There are many ways to monitor the cluster, and we are open to suggestions.

-If you have a deepsea-ai dashboard, you can see some basic information on the queue status in the dashboard, e.g. [http://deepsea-ai.shore.mbari.org/#/clusters](http://deepsea-ai.shore.mbari.org/#/clusters)